mickelsonmichael/BookNotes/ThePragmaticProgrammer/Chapter05.md

 That's dodo as in the bird, not the poop.
 Code should be adaptable, because if it can't adapt it won't make it.

 ## Meeting Notes

+With chaining method calls, it's OK to chain if the methods are unlikely to change; this is why chaining LINQ statements are considered OK.
+The logic inside may change but the `.Where` call will remain consistent.